JacpFX/JacpFX/_posts/2014-11-03-JacpFX_DataFX_a_perfect_match.markdown

 ---
 layout: post
-title:  "JacpFX-DataFX a perfect match"
+title:  JacpFX-DataFX a perfect match
 date:   2014-11-03 21:27:27
 ---
 # JacpFX and DataFX-flows, a perfect match for JavaFX